Uterine Fibroid Embolization

 Follow-up

 We will schedule a follow-up appointment about two weeks after the procedure.
-If needed, we may order imaging tests to check the status of the fibroids between six months and a year after the procedure.
+We may also order imaging tests to check the status of the fibroids between six months and one year after the procedure.